 Philosophy and Aims of the Human Resources System

 Characteristics of Our HR Systems

-To encourage the development and growth of each employee amid a time of diversifying ideas about career trajectories, we have incorporated Career Development Fields (CDF) (professional categories) into our HR systems.
-We decided to do this because we understand the importance of considering from the medium- to long-term perspective the details of placements and training in line with each employee’s ability and suitability as well as based on their career goals.
-Planned placements and training are conducted in line with each employee’s career goals, and employees take the reins when thinking about their careers.
+To encourage the development and growth of each employee amid a time of diversifying ideas about career trajectories, we have incorporated career development fields (CDFs) into our HR systems.
+We decided to do this because we understand the importance of implementing from the medium- to long-term perspective placements and training in line with each employee’s ability and suitability as well as based on their career goals.
+Planned placements and training are promoted in line with each employee’s career goals, and employees are encouraged to take the reins when thinking about their careers.